-All credit for coursework completed under these provisions is held in escrow until the student provides proof of high school graduation or meets program admission requirements.
+All credit for coursework completed under these provisions is considered as "conditional credit" until the student provides proof of high school graduation or meets program admission requirements.
 Transcripts issued prior to a student's high school graduation will be labeled "CONDITIONAL CREDIT."
 Upon proof of high school graduation, this notation will be removed from the transcript.